essdot/reams/README.md

 `react_slider(parent_el, _initial, _min, _max) -> Stream`

-Returns a stream with a React component.
+Returns a stream that wraps a React component.
 Writing a number to the stream sets the value of the slider, and the stream emits every time the value changes.

 Arguments: